 Let’s face it; a good manager is the heart and soul of any HOA.
-They ensure that the association runs smoothly, after all.
+It is them who ensure that the association runs smoothly, after all.
 The HOA manager would also execute practically all of the association’s tasks.
 Many HOAs hire a property manager, especially to reduce the board members’ workload.

 You’ll learn tips that will help you - an HOA manager - to become more effective in your work on this page.